Blyth Academy Online vs Blyth Academy Orbit

 How does my completed course get on my transcript?

-We will send an official hard copy of your report card to your home school once it has been completed; they will record the completed course on your transcript.
+We will send a copy of your report card to your home school once it has been completed; they will record the completed course on your transcript.

 What is the difference between a report card and a transcript?